 Yousef studied Agricultural Economics and International Ag Development at UC Davis and has interests in food systems and agricultural supply chains.
 As Farm to Cafeteria Program Manager, he provides technical expertise and assistance to farmers and foodservice operators on supply chain logistics, regulations, and best practices for Farm to Cafeteria sales.
 He has worked at farmers markets, served as a UC Davis agricultural ambassador and formerly directed the UC Davis Whole Earth Festival.
 In his spare time, Yousef plays basketball, follows fantasy football, listens to podcasts, and watches the US National Soccer teams.

 Field Director, California Food & Farming Network

-Beth supports local food and farming advocates’ participation in state-level policy advocacy through the California Food & Farming Network.
+Beth co-facilitates the California Food & Farming Network, a multi-sector collaboration centering racial equity in food and farming policy change.
+She supports grassroots advocates’ participation in state-level policy and builds network capacity to advance racial equity.
 Before getting a graduate degree in public policy, she worked for a decade as an organic farmer, garden and cooking teacher and farmer outreach coordinator.